universetraveller/CatenaD4J/README.md

 5. Complete replacement of the defects4j backend by re-implementing all used commands.

 ## Publications
 * Q. Xin, H. Wu, J. Tang, X. Liu, S. Reiss and J. Xuan.
-Towards Effective Multi-Hunk Bug Repair: Detecting, Creating, Evaluating, and Understanding Indivisible Bugs.
+Detecting, Creating, Evaluating, and Understanding Indivisible Bugs.
 FSE 2024.